 - I find this to be a very personal decision.
 Everyone has different tastes and preferences.

 - I opted to use Traeger’s Signature Blend for this batch.

 - The pecan would be good for this version.
 Personally, I think mesquite or hickory would be fun to try as well.

-So, I’m sharing them before the holiday season because I think they would make a great gift for all your friends and family.
+You should make these for all your friends and family.
 Or send me some.
 I ran out awhile back and could use some more!
 Just sayin’!

 More Great Cheesy Recipes:

 Smoked Cheez Its

 This Smoked Cheez Its recipe is perfect for snacking any time of the day or night.
 Fire up the grill and smoke these tasty crackers for your next party or event.
 They would be perfect for tailgating as well!

 Fill pellet hopper with Traeger Signature Blend Wood Pellets, or pellets of your choosing.

 Start the Traeger using the smoke setting with the lid open until the fire is well established.